STARTING AND RUNNING A SPEECH AND DEBATE

 their debate materials, clothing and toiletries, etc.

-Establish guidelines for expected behavior including curfews,
+Establish guidelines for expected behavior including curfews, inclusive

-smoking, courtesy, etc.
+environment, courtesy, etc.

 7. Prepare and handout Trip Information Sheets